christophjahn/bitnami-redmine-backup/README.md

 ## Backup content

 A single backup will be around 300 MB for a fresh system.
-This size stems from the fact that the entire `/opt/bitnami` is copied to the archive file.
-While this is somewhat inefficient, it is done to ensure that all binaries are available have the correct versions for the actual data.
+This size stems from the fact that the entire `/opt/bitnami` directory is copied to the archive file.
+While this is somewhat inefficient, it is done to ensure that all binaries are available and have the correct versions for the actual data.